gertab/Grits/README.md

 ## Grammar

-The full grammar accepted by out compiler is the following:
+The full grammar accepted by our compiler is as follows:

 ```text
 <prog> ::= <statement>*